g2384/Life-In-The-UK/Facts.md

 - Rugby originated in England in the **early 19th** century and is very popular in the UK today.
 - There are two different types of rugby, which have different rules: **union** and **league**.
 - Both have separate leagues and national teams in England, Wales, Scotland and Northern Ireland (who play with the Irish Republic).
+- In rugby union, the Republic of Ireland and Northern Ireland form one team.
 - Teams from all countries compete in a range of competitions.
 - The most famous rugby union competition is the Six Nations Championship between:
   - England,